lukabartolicFS/OpenESPI-GreenButtonCMDTest/README.md

 1. Install SoapUI.
 2. Download Selenium (you need the selenium-server-standalone-2.*.jar) and drop it into your SoapUI installation (into %SOAPUI_HOME%\bin\ext).
 3. Add the Groovy libaries to (That zip file has a main jar file and folder dependencies.
 Copy all these jar files to the <SOAPUI installfolder>/bin/ext)
+4. Ensure lftp is installed.
+To install use the follloing command: sudo apt-get install lftp
+5. For the given unit under test use lftp to ensure sftp credentials work and are applied.
+For example: lftp sftp://user:password@host  -e "dir /; bye"

 ##	Documentation on the WebDriver API
 This link provides documentation of the WebDriver API for running selenium steps from within a programming language.